-The University of South Australia Rainbow Club is managed, organised and promoted by queer identified students, so we understand the sensitive nature of many of the issues that you may have experienced.
-Some of these issues may include:
+We're run by queer students, so we understand the sensitive nature of the issues that you may have experienced such as:

-The University of South Australia Rainbow Club can provide a connection to appropriate counselling services.
+We can provide a connection to appropriate counselling services.
 If you'd rather not go through the counselling process, then we are happy to answer queries and concerns via email or Facebook.
-We understand that not everybody would like to be personally identified for a number of reasons; your identity will be kept a secret.
+We understand that not everyone would like to be personally identified for a number of reasons; your identity will be kept a secret.
 A useful list of university and external services are provided in our brochures downloadable here (also available in Arabic, Mandarin and Spanish).